mk-fg/games/factorio/Moon_Logic/README.md

 **Important:** this is an early release of this mod, so expect more than the usual amount bugs crawling in here!
 (and please report any crashes with lua backtrace from factorio log or just a screenshot of it, thanks)

+**Will very likely cause desyncs in multiplayer games** Mod code uses things which are likely cause mp desyncs, and I don't test it with mp games at all - unlikely that it'd "just work" there.

 --------------------